shoninouye/DataVisualization_Uber_R/README.md

 ![](Images/UberPickups-Base_plotly.png)

 Here, we can see that there is a very large difference between the number of pickups for each base code.
-Base codes B02682 and B02598 have over 150,000 pickups in the month of April while base codes B02512 and B02764 do not even reach 50,000 pickups.
+Base codes B02682 (Schmecken) and B02598 (Hinter) have over 150,000 pickups in the month of April while base codes B02512 (Unter) and B02764 (Danach-NY) do not even reach 50,000 pickups.
 Now, we can plot the pickup points on a map and distinguish them based on their base codes.

     ###PLOT BY BASES